Want To Know More?

 As everyone recovers differently, post-operative improvement will vary from person to person.
 Please consult your surgeon for clearance to begin or resume strenuous activity at work or exercise.

-In the long term, you must incorporate exercise into your daily routine (at least 30 minutes per day) to help maximize the results of your weight loss surgery.
+In the long term, you must incorporate exercise into your daily routine (at least 30 minutes per day) to help maximize the results of your weight loss surgery in Melbourne.

 Exercise helps by increasing the number of kilojoules burned.
 When you exercise and build muscle, your metabolic rate increases, resulting in the burning of more kilojoules.
 The more you exercise the more beneficial it is for you in the long term.